-Evne Service area Description of services provided Expenditure (Revenue) Net Cost \$'000 Aged and Disability Services Supports older people, people of all ages with disabilities, their carers, and people experiencing vulnerability living at home.
+Operating Service 98 Expenditure Service area Description of services provided (Revenue) Net Cost \$'000 Aged and Supports older people, people of all ages with disabilities, their 18,705 Disability Services carers, and people experiencing vulnerability living at (16,932) home.
 Provides information, assessment and care management together with a range of assistance such as, personal care, nursing and allied health assistance, domestic assistance, home maintenance and modifications, delivered meals, shopping assistance, social activities and community transport.
-18,705 (16,932) 1,773 Animal Management Supports and encourages responsible domestic animal ownership to protect the amenity, safety and wellbeing of the Bayside community.
-764 (1,494) (731) Arts and Cultural Services Provides inspiring, creative, artistic and cultural experiences as well as educating and connecting our community to each other for a lifetime of fulfilment, inspiration, and possibility.
-1,143 (17) 1,126 Executive Team The Executive Team (ET) includes the Chief Executive Officer, four 549 0 549 Family, Youth and Wellbeing Services Management (inc Policy & Development) Plans for and creates strategies and policies to ensure quality,accessible and inclusive service outcomes and delivery.
-Responsible for Emergency Relief Coordination.
+1,773 Animal Supports and encourages responsible domestic animal ownership 764 Management to protect the amenity, safety and wellbeing of the Bayside (1,494) community.
+(731) Arts and Cultural Provides inspiring, creative, artistic and cultural experiences as well 1,143 Services as educating and connecting our community to each other for a (17) lifetime of fulfilment, inspiration, and possibility.
+1,126 Executive Team The Executive Team (ET) includes the Chief Executive Officer, four 549 Directors and Executive Manager People and Strategy.
+Provides whole of organisation leadership to enable high performance by setting clear direction, planning for the future, developing and executing strategy, fostering a culture of collaboration and accountability, and unlocking the potential of all staff.
+0 549 Family, Youth and Plans for and creates strategies and policies to ensure quality, 535 Wellbeing accessible and inclusive service outcomes and delivery.
+0 Services Management (inc Policy & Development) Responsible for Emergency Relief Coordination.
 Develops reports, funding submissions and evidenced based recommendations related to current and emerging policy, trends and issues impacting Council and the community.
-535 0 535 Community Wellbeing Develops and implements strategies, partnerships and programs to improve and promote health, wellbeing, inclusion and access in the Bayside community.
+535 Community Develops and implements strategies, partnerships and programs to 1,524 Wellbeing improve and promote health, wellbeing, inclusion and access in the 0 Bayside community.
 Promotes and supports inclusion through Disability and Reconciliation Action Plans and working groups.
 Provides community grants.
 Promotes and supports volunteering.
 Maintains organisational approach to Child Safe Standards.
-1,524 0 1,524
+1,524